code-beans/GizmoExtensions/README.md

 ## Install
 Just drop the `/src` folder into your Unity Assets

+if you want to keep up to date you might want to clone the repo into your `Assets/` folder instead

 ## Contribute
 Do you have any Gizmo extensions?
 Feel free to contribute!